learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 In more complex cases, PCA can even improve the accuracy of some machine learning tasks.
 In particular, PCA can be useful to reduce overfitting.

-## Visualize the learned decision boundary
+## Visualize the Learned Decision Boundary

 Run the cell below to visualize the decision boundary learned by the k-nearest neighbor classification model trained using the principal components of the data.